rodneyshupe/Cookbook/Recipes/Entrees/Pasta/SkilletBakedZiti.rst

 Directions
 ----------
-1. Adjust oven rack to middle position and heat oven to 475°F.
+1. Adjust oven rack to middle position and heat oven to 475F.
-2. Combine oil, garlic, pepper flakes, and 1/2 teaspoon salt in 12-inch, ovensafe nonstick skillet and sauté over medium-high heat until fragrant, about 1 minute.
+2. Combine oil, garlic, pepper flakes, and 1/2 teaspoon salt in 12-inch, ovensafe nonstick skillet and saute over medium-high heat until fragrant, about 1 minute.
 Add crushed tomatoes, water, ziti, and 1/2 teaspoon salt.
    Cover and cook, stirring often and adjusting heat as needed to maintain vigorous simmer, until ziti is almost tender, 15 to 18 minutes.